wp-plugins/cb-parallax/readme.txt

 	add_theme_support( 'custom-background' );

-= Are there any incompatibility problems, limitations or known issues? =
+= Are there any known limitations? =

-Since the background image container wraps the body element, it usually resembles the viewport dimensions.
-This means, that on themes where the navigation bar is on the side, the sidebar covers a part of the viewport and thus also a part of the image.
+This is not really a limitation of functionality, but since the background image container wraps the body element, it usually resembles the viewport dimensions.
+This means, that on themes where the navigation bar is on the side, the sidebar covers a part of the viewport and thus also a part of the image (logic, but noteworthy).

 = Can you help me? =

-Unfortunately, I cannot provide free support for this plugin.
-I honestly wish I could.
-However, very soon you will find a link for further informations.
+Yes.
+I have a look at the plugin's support page two or three times a week and I provide some basic support there.

+= Are there any known issues? =

+Yes.
+If you're using the "Vantage" theme from SiteOrigin, the background image won't be displayed on Firefox.
+On every other browser it will.
+I'm on it.

 == Screenshots ==